 I always like to have a second guidebook, preferably in Dutch because they may include different issues, particularly when it comes to Dutch history.
 During our colonial history – of which we learn way too little in school – our ancestors have left footsteps, from tiny to giant, in many countries all over the world.
 Unfortunately, there is not a Dutch guidebook to be had about Russia.

-My second favorite option is Bradt Guides, but while they supply a rich selection of books about the Stans and Mongolia, Russia is not (yet) on their list.
+Another favorite guidebook of ours is Bradt Guides.
+They supply a rich selection of books about the Stans and Mongolia, but Russia is not (yet) on their list.

-Lonely Planet is last on my list as I find their books too heavy on lists with Best Places to Eat, Sleep, which are not of interest to us.
-But alas, I like to have more than one guidebook so I bought the Lonely Planet Russia Guidebook.
-However, that’s a 2015 edition, a new one will be published next month and I hope to score it in a bookstore in Seoul just before we set sail for Vladivostok.
+Lonely Planet is heavy on lists with Best Places to Eat, Sleep, which are not of interest to us.
+But I like to have more than one guidebook so I bought the Lonely Planet Russia Guidebook, (published in March 2018) and it has been an excellent choice with lots of useful information!